Bio

 Artist Statement

-I am investing in this practice more seriously now, seeking the time, space, and community to make work that is unfiltered, grounded, and released of self-inflicted judgment.
-I have spent a long time learning what it means to belong fully to my own life.
+I am still learning what it means to belong fully to my own life.
 This is what that looks like.
 I want to show you.
+I want to show me.